-Graduation from an accredited four-year college or university with a degree in finance, accounting, business, communications, public administration or equivalent field; minimum of 3-5 years of collections or audit/ accounting experience with external businesses, including supervisory experience in a multi-departmental team; or any equivalent combination of education and experience.
+Graduation from an accredited four-year college or university with a degree in finance, accounting, business or equivalent field; minimum of 3-5 years of collections or audit/ accounting experience with external businesses, including experience in working within a multi-departmental team; or any equivalent combination of education and experience.
 Quick proficiency in New World Public Administration Software upon hire.

 NECESSARY KNOWLEDGE, SKILLS AND ABILITIES

 Valid driver’s license from state in which employee resides.

 TOOLS AND EQUIPMENT USED

 Motor vehicle, telephone, computer and software, computer printer, calculator, copy machine and handheld devices.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects and to reach with hands and arms.
 The employee is frequently required to sit, stand, walk, talk, see, hear, and smell.
 The employee may occasionally lift and/or move up to 50 pounds.